farinaazs/Capstone-Project---Data-Analysis---Movies-EDA/README.md

 ### Libraries Used
 * Pandas: For data manipulation and analysis.
 * NumPy: For numerical computations and data type conversions.
-* Seaborn: For data visualization, particularly for generating attractive and informative statistical graphics.
+* Seaborn: For data visualisation, particularly for generating attractive and informative statistical graphics.
-* Matplotlib: For creating static, interactive, and animated visualizations in Python.
+* Matplotlib: For creating static, interactive, and animated visualisations in Python.
 * Datetime: For handling and manipulating date and time data.
 * JSON & ast: For parsing JSON-formatted data.